OrlandoAdrianCalciu/meet-app/README.md

 ## Meet-app

+## Description

+This is a serverless, PWA app built using the TDD process.
+It's main purpose is to show users events by city.
+It uses the Google Calendar API.

 ## Feature 1: Filter events by city

 As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.